stachoz/Blog/README.md

-# Web blog application written using Spring, Hibernate, H2-Console and Thymeleaf.
+# Web blog application written using Spring, Hibernate, MySQL and Thymeleaf.

 ## Running the application locally